How we use your information

 - people who contact the council requesting either information or a service

-Devon County Council will sometimes collect personal information via our website.
-In these circumstances we will inform individuals why we wish to collect this information, what we will do with it and we will include details of who we will share this information with.
-This information will feature on the web form being used to collect the information.
+We will sometimes collect personal data via our website.
+In these circumstances, we will inform individuals why we wish to collect this information, what we will do with it and we will include details of who we will share this information with.
+This information will feature in a privacy notice which will be issued in accordance with our data protection policies.

-I.P. addresses may be collected for certain purposes (for example, to audit the use of our site).
-We do not link a user's I.P. address to a person's personal information, which means we will have a record of each user's session but the user will remain anonymous to us.
+IP addresses may be collected for certain purposes (for example, to audit the use of our site).
+We do not link a user’s IP address to a person’s personal data, which means we will have a record of each user’s session but the user will remain anonymous to us.

 Our website search is powered by Google.
 Search queries and results are logged anonymously to help us improve our website and search functionality.
 No user-specific data is collected by either Devon County Council or any third party.

-Devon County Council operates secure data networks that are protected by a firewall.
-Both the Council and our partners have security measures in place to attempt to protect our website against the loss, misuse and alteration of personal information that is under our control.
+We operate secure data networks that are protected by a firewall.
+Both the Council and our partners have security measures in place to attempt to protect our website against the loss, misuse and alteration of personal data that is under our control.

 Information that you supply to us is restricted to only those staff that need access to this information for their jobs.
-The Council has a robust Data Protection Policy in place to help our staff to ensure all personal information is handled professionally and in accordance with the law.
-Any reported breaches or suspected breaches of this policy are investigated fully in accordance with the Council’s Security Incident Management Policy.
+We have a robust data protection policies in place to help our staff to ensure all personal data is handled professionally and in accordance with the law.
+Our staff are also required to undertake data protection training every two years.

-When you call the Devon County Council Customer Service Centre (My Devon) we may collect personal data for the purposes of dealing with enquiries.
+When you call our Customer Service Centre (My Devon) we may collect personal data for the purposes of dealing with enquiries.
 Certain calls may be monitored and recorded for training purposes.
+We will inform you if your call is being recorded.

 When we receive a complaint we will create a file containing the details of the complaint.
 This file may consist of paper and or electronic documents and will normally contain the identity of the complainant and any other individuals connected to the complaint.